Ethiopian Golden Age of music

-The Ethiopian Golden Age of Music was an era of Ethiopian music that began around the 1960s to 1970s, until the Derg regime progressively diminished its presence through politically motivated persecutions and retributions against musicians and companies, which left many to self-imposed exile to North America and Europe.
-Several artists and musical companies, as well as recording groups, emerged to produce their own singles and albums; the first being Amha Records, and Philips Records, Ethiopia Records and Kaifa Records, which is primarily based in Addis Ababa.
+The Ethiopian Golden Age of Music was an era of Ethiopian music that began around the 1960s to 1970s, when there was widespread innovation in popular music, particularly the Ethio-jazz genre.
+Several artists and musical companies, as well as recording groups, emerged to produce their own singles and albums.
+Among the first being Amha Records, and Philips Records, Ethiopia Records and Kaifa Records, which is primarily based in Addis Ababa. musicians Alemayehu Eshete, Tilahun Gessesse, Mahmoud Ahmed, Mulatu Astatke and others were prominent in this era.

-The musical era involved a blend of traditional and folk genres as well as western ones.
-The central innovation was the "Ethio-jazz" genre, and musicians Alemayehu Eshete, Tilahun Gessesse, Mahmoud Ahmed, Mulatu Astatke and others were prominent in this era.
+This era lasted until the Derg came to power in 1974, and engaged in politically motivated persecutions and retributions against musicians and companies unless their output celebrated the ruling military regime.
+Many musicians responded with self-imposed exile to North America and Europe.

-After the downfall of the Derg, the music industry revitalized; in 1998, Éthiopiques reestablished with collaboration to Mahmoud Ahmed, Tilahun Gessesse and Mulatu Astatke.
+After the downfall of the Derg in the mid-1980s, the music industry revitalized.
+Starting in 1998, the Éthiopiques series of compilation CDs was released internationally and helped popularize Ethiopian music.

 Background

 The earliest known introduction of Western music in Ethiopia dates back to 1923 when Kevork Nalbandian was hired by the Ethiopian government to organize the first Ethiopian military marching band, later known as the Ethiopian National Defence Force Band.
 The band quickly became popular across the country, prompting more bands to form, further expediting the combination of Western-style music with traditional Ethiopian instruments.
 With Ethiopia becoming increasingly modern under the reign of Emperor Haile Selassie from 1930 to 1974, media such as radio, television, and records were crucial in communicating Western music to the country.
 Jazz, blues, and funk records from America were popular due to their wide distribution and radio broadcasting stations limited listeners to only foreign or Ethiopian-Western hybrid music.
 This emphasis on Western music established the foundations for the Ethio-jazz genre of the Golden Age.

 By 1948, all music production was restricted to being recorded at one government agency—Hager Fikir Theatre.
-This upset many Ethiopians since the government was legally allowed to exile any one who attempted to record their own music.
+This upset many Ethiopians since the government was legally allowed to exile anyone who attempted to record their own music.